Article V - Expenditures - Authorization

 - By motion properly made and carried authorizing the expenditure of a specific amount (or “not to exceed a specific amount) for a specific purpose.
 The motion in its entirety should be entered in the minutes.

 - By motion properly made, carried, and entered in the minutes approving a budget for the coming year.
 This budget shall set forth the anticipated income and the sources thereof, and the anticipated expenditures and their purposes.
 While it is recommended that all AFSCME affiliates adopt annual budgets, all Councils and any local having 2,000 or more members are required to adopt an annual budget in advance of their fiscal year.
 Affiliates should avoid deficit based budgets.

-Standing by itself, a budget does not authorize any particular expenditure.
+By itself, a budget does not authorize any particular expenditure.
 No payment should be made or costs incurred until the proper approvals for the expenditure have been made.
 Some affiliate constitutions may authorize certain officers to spend up to the budgeted amount for line items.
 Other constitutions may require specific Executive Board approval for each expenditure.

 The budget must be attached to the minutes of the meeting at which it is presented and approved, or revised and approved, and made a permanent part of the affiliate’s records.
 All Councils and those locals having 2,000 or more members are required to file a copy of the affiliate’s adopted budget, and any major modification or revision to such budget, with the International Secretary-Treasurer within ten days after its adoption.
-(See the Appendices for further budget information.)